voxpelli/node-webmention-testpinger/README.md

     webmention-testpinger --endpoint=http://example.com/endpoint --target=http://example.com/target

-This tool will spin up a server on port 8080 (or the port defined in the PORT environment variable) and then ping the specified WebMentions hub with a URL to that server or each real world example which will return a copy of that example with a placeholder URL replaced with the requested mention target.
+This tool will spin up a server on port 8080 and then ping the specified WebMentions hub with a URL to that server or each real world example which will return a copy of that example with a placeholder URL replaced with the requested mention target.
 After all pinged mentions has been fetched it will shut down the server and finish its execution.

+## Options

+To list all available options, run:

+    webmention-testpinger --help

 ## Requirements